rogerfar/rdt-client/README.md

 - Url: The full URL to your Aria2c service.
 This must end in /jsonrpc.
 A standard path is `http://192.168.10.2:6800/jsonrpc`.
 - Secret: Optional secret to connecto to your Aria2c service.

+If Aria2c is selected, none of the above options for `Internal Downloader` are used, you have to configure Aria2c manually.

 ### Troubleshooting